 Happy 4th of July!
 No matter how you’re celebrating Independence Day, you’ll need some fantastic 4th of July desserts recipes to pair with those burgers and dogs.
-These patriotic dessert recipes are worth celebrating this Independence Day.
+These all-American, patriotic dessert recipes are worth celebrating this Independence Day.

 All About These 4th of July Desserts